Penn State vs. Rutgers NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Penn State and its opponents have combined to score more than 46.5 points in four of 10 games this season.
+- Penn State has combined with its opponents to put up more than 46.5 points in four of 10 games this season.

+- Rutgers' games have gone over 46.5 points in three of nine chances this season.

 - Saturday's over/under is 2.5 points lower than the two team's combined 49 points per game average.